ericsonga/APCSAReview/_sources/MixedFreeResponse/RandomStringChooserA2.rst

 .. code-block:: java

    bus the wheels on NONE NONE

 Try and Solve It - Again
 ----------------------------

-Now that you have had practice with the mixed up code, write the entire ``RandomStringChooser`` class again.
+Now that you have had practice with mixed up code, write the entire ``RandomStringChooser`` class again.
 Your implementation must include an appropriate constructor and any necessary methods.
 Any instance variables must be ``private``.
 The code segment in the example above should have the indicated behavior (that is, it must compile and produce a result like the possible output shown.
 Neither the constructor or any of the methods should alter the parameter passed to the constructor, but your implementation may copy the contents of the array.

 The code below has comments to help you get started.
 It also has a main method for testing.
 Finish writing the class and use the main method to test it.